jaspector

 New construction, demolition, additions, manufactured homes, remodels (per Rome-Floyd zoning-verification form routing).
 No Cave Spring-issued exempt-work or permit-trigger handout was found.

-Typical processing time is Zoning verification 24 to 48 hours if not completed same day; no separate Cave Spring building-permit turnaround was publicly posted.
+Building permit processing times in Cave Spring, GA typically run Zoning verification 24 to 48 hours if not completed same day; no separate Cave Spring building-permit turnaround was publicly posted.
+Timelines can vary based on project complexity and current department workload.